Egyptian desserts offer an endless variety from syrupy sweet to crunchy and nutty. Here’s my guide to everything you can’t miss!

 Though it’s believed to be of Fatimid origin, qatayef’s history goes back much further to the Abbasid Caliphate (566-653 CE).

-It’s not often found around Egypt outside of Ramadan, so if you’re in Cairo during the Holy Month then pick up a box.
+It’s not often found outside of Ramadan, so if you’re in Cairo during the Holy Month then pick up a box of Egyptian desserts.